 Three common real estate assets Advanta IRA sees people invest in are rental properties, renovation projects, and private lending options.
 While rentals and rehabs can be a bit time consuming depending on the circumstances, private lending presents an easier way to earn a bit of tax-sheltered income in your IRA.
+While there are other ways to invest in real estate with an IRA, these are the three assets this article discusses.

 Rental property can be quite the lucrative asset if you have an eye for a good neighborhood or business district and a keen sense of pricing it right.
 The trick with rentals is obviously keeping them rented out, whether it’s a residential home or a building with office space.
 If you’re successful in doing that, these assets have the potential to provide a steady stream of income, which is deposited directly into your retirement account.
 Keep in mind that your IRA owns the property, not you.
 After you make the purchase, you need ensure the account has adequate funds remaining to pay for any expenses the property incurs.
 You are not allowed to pay for any expenses personally.
 Sometimes maintenance can be costly, sometimes not.
 Either way, just make sure you’re covered.